blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ## Exercise 2: Implement a Data Archive Strategy with SQL Server Stretch Database

 Duration: 30 minutes

+There are numerous ways to implement an archive strategy in SQL Server.
+The easiest way to do this is through the SQL Server Stretch Database feature.
+A more common approach is to leverage table partitioning to separate historical data from current data.
+If you wish to implement table partitioning to archive data skip to **Exercise 3**.

 In this exercise, you will implement SQL Server Stretch Database to stretch data from a table into Azure.